Pedro Reyes (artist)

 Pedro Reyes (born 1972) is a Mexican artist.
-He uses sculpture, architecture, video, performance and participation.
+He uses sculpture, architecture, video, performance, and participation.
 His works aims to increase individual or collective agency in social, environmental, political or educational situations.
+He has exhibited internationally, and is represented by Lisson Gallery.
+Reyes lives and works in his birth nation of Mexico.

 Biography

 After studying Architecture, Reyes founded "Torre De Los Vientos", an experimental project space in Mexico City which operated from 1996-2002.

 In 2015, he received the U.S. State Department Medal for the Arts, and was named a Ford Foundation Art of Change Fellow.